 By Max Shapiro

-B) Hold them individually in either hand similar to how you hold the Wii Remote and Nunchuck.
+B) Hold them individually in either hand, similarly to how you hold a Wii Remote and Nunchuck.
 I tried this a few times and it isn’t nearly a disorienting as I thought it would be.
 Not ideal but certainly doable.

 C) Hold a single Joy-Con horizontally.
 Despite how tiny these things are, this way of playing is also surprisingly doable—as long as you’ve attached one of the two straps are also come with the system.
 These straps give you a good extra half-inch of finger room, and an individual Joy-Con without one of them attached is borderline unusable.

 D) Use the Switch Pro Controller, which is sold separately for $70.
 And while that price may seem a little steep, believe me when I say it’s worth it.
 Not only is it easily the best control option when in TV mode, but it rivals the GameCube controller as one the best controllers Nintendo has ever made.
 And if you want to have a second controller and you and whoever you’re playing with don’t want to use the tiny Joy-Cons, this is basically a must-buy since a second set of Joy-Cons along with another grip is far more expensive.
 Now with that said, the Joy-Con Grip configuration is still a perfectly fine option and you’re not at any huge disadvantage is you don’t feel like shelling out the $70.
 But the Pro Controller is still my favorite way to play.

 It’s also worth mentioning that both the Joy-Cons and Pro Controller are PC-compatible—a nice bonus for you PC gamers out there.